jcs090218/jcs-profile/content/projects.en.md

 A puzzle game that merges historical legends with the classic gameplay of water pipe challenges!
 - [Poker](https://youtu.be/WYwpSqk1nwQ) (Fall 2019 <span aria-label="Professional work"
 data-balloon-pos="up">💸</span>):
-An online gambling game featuring a total of five mini-games.
+An online gambling game featuring a total of 5 mini-games.
 Our team consists of 7 members, and I am one of the game client engineers working with the [Unity][] engine.
 I am fully responsible for developing the entire gameplay system, while the UI is created by my senior coworker.
 Unfortunately, the entire team got laid off, leaving the game unfinished.
 (8 weeks)